-I am currently a Computer Science and Engineering PhD student at the University of Washington working with my advisor Magdalena Balazinska.
+I am currently a Computer Science and Engineering PhD student at the University of Washington.
+I feel very fortunate to be advised by Magdalena Balazinska.

-My research is focused on the following topics: databases, service level agreements (SLAs), cloud computing, distributed systems, and online physical tuning.
+My research is focused on the following topics: service level agreements (SLAs) for data analytics, cloud computing, distributed systems, and machine learning + databases.

 jortiz16 at cs.washington.edu